Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

 \item \textbf{Generic surfaces.} Suppose \s has $\xi(\s) > 1$.
 The $k$--th skeleton $\mathcal{C}_k(\s)$ consists of all curve systems on \s of cardinality $k+1$.
 There is an obvious inclusion of $\mathcal{C}_{k-1}(\s) \hookrightarrow \mathcal{C}_{k}(s)$ by face relations.
 Top dimensional simplices of $\mathcal{C}(\s)$ correspond to pants decompositions on \s, hence $\dim(\mathcal{C}(\s)) = \xi(\s) - 1$.

 \item \textbf{Sporadic surfaces.} With the above definition, the curve complex of a sporadic surface \s would be a disconnected set of points.
 To construct a more useful object, we modify the definition to allow two vertices in \cc span an edge if they intersect minimally over \s (once for one-holed torus and twice for four-holed sphere).
-It is a classical theorem that with this definition \cc is isomorphic to the Farey graph \cite{HT,Min1}.
+It is a classical theorem that with this definition \cc is isomorphic to the Farey graph \cite{HT80,Min96b}.

 \item \textbf{Pants.} A pair of pants has no essential curves.
 Here we do not modify the definition and let the curve complex of pants be empty.
-This is the reason why we want to exclude pants from essential subsurfaces.
+This is the reason why we do not consider pants to be essential subsurfaces.

 \item \textbf{Annuli.} An arbitrary annulus has no essential curves.
-But for us, an annulus $A$ will always appear as a regular neighborhood of a curve $\gamma$ in a larger surface, and we would like $\mathcal{C}(A)$ (or $\mathcal{C}(\gamma))$ to record twist information about $\gamma$.
+But for us, an annulus $A$ will always appear as a regular neighborhood of a curve $\gamma$ in a larger surface \s, and we would like $\mathcal{C}(A)$ (or $\mathcal{C}(\gamma))$ to record twist information about $\gamma$.
 Vertices of $\mathcal{C}(A)$ will be properly embedded arcs and two arcs are connected by an edge if they can be isotoped rel endpoints to have disjoint interiors.

 \end{itemize}